ORNL/cpp-proposals-pub/D1673/blas_interface.md

    will want to see and test against an existing reference implementation.

-2. Sparse linear algebra is not core functionality.
-Many applications that use sparse linear algebra also use dense, but not vice versa.
+2. Many applications that use sparse linear algebra also use dense, but not vice versa.

-3. The Sparse BLAS interface is a stateful interface that is not consistent with the rest of the BLAS, and would need more extensive redesign to translate into a modern C++ idiom.
+3. The Sparse BLAS interface is a stateful interface that is not consistent with the dense BLAS, and would need more extensive redesign to translate into a modern C++ idiom.
 See discussion in [P1417R0](wg21.link/p1417r0).